-Learn how to make an inspiring and creative antique wooden seed box to hold all your flower seeds and other gardening treasures.
+Learn how to make a seed box to hold all your seeds and other gardening treasures.
+Give it an antique look with vintage prints and a dark stain.
 This garden seed box is great for seed storage and makes a pretty decor piece in your home.

 If I ever see a vintage seed box in my travels I will definitely buy one.
 In the meantime, I thought it might be nice to create one.